Kemal Izzet

 Kemal "Kem" Izzet (/ˈɪzɪt/; born 29 September 1980) is an English football coach and former professional player.
 He most notably played for Colchester United between 2001 and 2013, where he made over 400 league appearances.
 He was previously on the books at Charlton Athletic but failed to break into the first-team setup at The Valley.
 He spent three years with Needham Market after leaving Colchester.

 Playing career

 Charlton Athletic

-Izzet started his career with Premier League club Charlton Athletic.
-He did not break into the first team at Charlton.
+Izzet started his career with Premier League club Charlton Athletic and played in the youth system.
+However, he did not break into the first team at Charlton Athletic.
 He had previously played for London-based Sunday league side Senrab alongside Jermain Defoe, Ledley King, Jlloyd Samuel, John Terry and Bobby Zamora.